biocore/qiime/doc/tutorials/tutorial.rst

 .. _maketaxacharts:

 To view the resulting charts, open the area or bar chart html file located in the :file:`taxa_summary/taxa_summary_plots` folder.
-The following chart shows the taxa assignments for each sample as a bar chart.
-You can mouseover the plot to see which taxa are contributing to the percentage shown:
+The following chart shows the taxonomic assignments for each sample as a bar chart.
+You can mouse-over the plot to see which taxa are contributing to the percentage shown:

 .. image:: ../images/ barchart1.png
    :align: center